-One of the many unexpected perks of working as an event photographer in San Diego and Las Vegas is how many celebrities I meet and get to work with.
-In my experience celebrities might be movie stars, entertainers, athletes, authors, and even CEO’s.
-Honestly, where they come from matters little.
-My goal is to treat any celebrity I work with the same amount of respect and professionalism I would treat any of my clients.
-The difference with celebrities is to respect the demands on their time and be flexible to their needs.
+One of the many unexpected perks of working as an event photographer in San Diego and Las Vegas is the many celebrities I meet and get to work with.
+In my experiences, celebrities might be movie stars, entertainers, athletes, authors, and even CEOs.
+Honestly, what they are famous for matters little.
+My goal is to treat every celebrity I work with the same amount of respect and professionalism I would treat any of my clients.
+Important to celebrities is to respect the demands on their time and be flexible to their needs.
 While many rules of photography are specific and concrete, learning to be professional and deal with celebrities is not a skill that comes with clear instructions.
-What makes the best event photographers successful is not just skill of the craft, but how those photographers deal with people.
+What makes the best event photographers successful is not just the skill of the craft, but how they deal with the people they are photographing and working with.
 Event photographers are in the people business after all, and celebrities are people.
-So here are my thoughts on working with celebrity and some tips I have picked up along the way.
+So here are my thoughts on working with celebrities and some tips I have picked up along the way.

-Celebrities are almost never on time, but never count on that.
+Celebrities are rarely on time, but never count on that.
 I honestly can’t remember a time when a celebrity or politician has been on time.
 This is not an indictment of the person, but more about the busy schedules they keep.
-Celebrities are constantly delayed, so be efficient, don’t waste their time, setup early and plan for things to go wrong.
+Celebrities are constantly delayed, so be efficient, don’t waste their time, set up early and plan for things to go wrong.

 The better prepared you are, the happier your client, and your guest will be.